Apple to get Beats, music mogul Iovine for $3 billion

-SAN FRANCISCO Apple Inc (AAPL.O) will buy Beats for about $3 billion and bring recording mogul Jimmy Iovine into its ranks, hoping to win points with the music industry and help it catch up in fast-growing music streaming.
+Apple Inc will buy Beats for about $3 billion (1.79 billion pounds) and bring recording mogul Jimmy Iovine into its ranks, hoping to win points with the music industry and help it catch up in fast-growing music streaming.

-As expected, Beats co-founders Iovine and rapper Dr. Dre will join Apple as part of the acquisition of the music streaming and audio equipment company.

 Iovine's music industry relationships could ease notoriously difficult licensing negotiations for a future streaming service, recording industry executives say.